Research showspreschool and early childhood education is importantto the growth and future success of little ones.

 What is Head Start preschool?

 This program assists families in a number of ways.
-It includes a preschool option for kids 5 and under, and aside from quality education for tots, federally funded Head Start also offers a number of support services for the whole family – including health and food for little ones and more, the Office of Head Start website notes.
+It includes a preschool option for kids under 5, and aside from quality education for tots, federally funded Head Start also offers a number of support services for the whole family – including health and food for little ones and more, the Office of Head Start website notes.

 Families of kids under 3 years old and pregnant women can apply for Early Head Start, too, which is another program providing various services to these women, infants and toddlers.